Evolution-Data Optimized

-EV-DO service was discontinued in much of Canada in 2015.

 An EV-DO channel has a bandwidth of 1.25 MHz, the same bandwidth size that IS-95A (IS-95) and IS-2000 (1xRTT) use, though the channel structure is very different.
 The back-end network is entirely packet-based, and is not constrained by restrictions typically present on a circuit switched network.

 The EV-DO feature of CDMA2000 networks provides access to mobile devices with forward link air interface speeds of up to 2.4 Mbit/s with Rel.
 0 and up to 3.1 Mbit/s with Rev. A. The reverse link rate for Rel.
 0 can operate up to 153 kbit/s, while Rev. A can operate at up to 1.8 Mbit/s.
-It was designed to be operated end-to-end as an IP based network, and can support any application which can operate on such a network and bit rate constraints.
+It was designed to be operated end-to-end as an IP-based network, and can support any application which can operate on such a network and bit rate constraints.

 Standard revisions

 There have been several revisions of the standard, starting with Release 0 (Rel.
 0).
 This was later expanded upon with Revision A (Rev. A) to support quality of service (to improve latency) and higher rates on the forward and reverse link.
 In late 2006, Revision B (Rev. B) was published, whose features include the ability to bundle multiple carriers to achieve even higher rates and lower latencies (see TIA-856 Rev. B below).
 The upgrade from EV-DO Rev. A to Rev. B involves a software update of the cell site modem, and additional equipment for new EV-DO carriers.
 Existing cdma2000 operators may have to retune some of their existing 1xRTT channels to other frequencies, as Rev. B requires all DO carriers be within 5 MHz.